Effects of radiative losses on the relativistic jets of high-mass microquasars: Radiative processes

 with $\sigma_T$ the Thomson scattering cross-section and $U_B = B^2/8\pi$ the magnetic field energy density.
-This power can be averaged over the pitch angle $\theta$ as the electron distribution is assumed here to be isotropic:
+This power can be averaged over the pitch angle $\theta$ because the electron distribution is assumed here to be isotropic,

-The volumic power loss is derived by integrating over the electron distribution:
+The volumic power loss is derived by integrating over the electron distribution,

 with $K_3$ the modified Bessel function of the second kind of order 3.
-In our simulations, the magnetic energy density is the sum of contributions from the jet and the star, weighted by the tracer $J$.
+In our simulations, the magnetic energy density is the sum of the contributions from the jet and the star, weighted by the tracer $J$.

-These two contributions are modelled differently in the Cygnus X-1 and Cygnus X-3 runs: the magnetic field was chosen to be constant in Cygnus X-1 as a first attempt to model losses, at the risk of overestimating synchrotron losses in the long run.
-Seeing no impact of radiative losses until long simulation times in Cygnus X-1 runs, we chose to launch runs based on Cygnus X-3 and updated our assumptions on the magnetic field.
-As many authors such as \cite{perucho2019propagation} suggest that the jet magnetic field structure is presumably toroidal, we chose a linear decrease with distance for the jet inner field to reflect this assumption.
-The stellar magnetic field was assumed to be a dipole, decreasing as $r^{-3}$, with $r$ the distance to the star center.
+These two contributions were modeled differently in the Cygnus X-1 and Cygnus X-3 runs: the magnetic field was chosen to be constant in Cygnus X-1 as a first attempt to model losses, at the risk of overestimating synchrotron losses in the long run.
+Seeing no impact of radiative losses until late simulation times in the Cygnus X-1 runs, we chose to launch runs based on Cygnus X-3 and updated our assumptions on the magnetic field.
+Because many authors such as \cite{perucho2019propagation} suggested that the jet magnetic field structure is presumably toroidal, we chose a linear decrease with distance for the jet inner field to reflect this assumption.
+The stellar magnetic field was assumed to be a dipole, decreasing as $r^{-3}$, with $r$ the distance to the stellar center.
 This assumption does not take effects such as increased magnetic field downstream of shocks in consideration and may cause us to underestimate the synchrotron losses in the beam and inner cocoon.
-A better treatment of synchrotron losses would require magnetohydrodynamical simulations, which are out of the scope of this study.
+A better treatment of synchrotron losses would require magnetohydrodynamical simulations, which are beyond the scope of this study.